rock-core/tools-roby/roby/task_relations/executed_by.md

 Available as Roby::TaskStructure::ExecutionAgent

-See {rdoc_class: TaskStructure::ExecutionAgentGraphClass::Extension} for the list
-of methods that are defined on Roby::Task and {rdoc_class: TaskStructure::ExecutionAgentGraphClass} for the methods accessible on the relation graph.
+See `TaskStructure::ExecutionAgentGraphClass::Extension` for the list of methods that are defined on Roby::Task and `TaskStructure::ExecutionAgentGraphClass` for the methods accessible on the relation graph.

 Semantics
 ---------